mrmacright/Metal-HUD-Mobile-Config/README.md

 ### New iPhone or iPad isn't connecting?

-If your new iPhone or iPad isn’t appearing or showing any games, it’s usually because very new Apple devices (like upcoming iPhones or iPads) require a newer version of Xcode and Command Line Tools than what’s currently installed on your Mac.
+If your new iPhone or iPad isn’t appearing or showing any games, it’s usually because very new Apple devices (like upcoming iPhones or iPads) require a newer version of Xcode and Command Line Tools than what’s currently available from App Store.
-Apple often releases support for these devices first in the latest Xcode Beta, before the stable version becomes available.

-Install the latest XCODE beta and Command Line tools here: https://developer.apple.com/download/
+You need to install the latest XCODE beta and Command Line tools here: https://developer.apple.com/download/

-Switching to the latest Xcode Beta and its Command Line Tools in Terminal:
+Switch to the latest Xcode Beta and its Command Line Tools in Terminal:
 ```
 sudo xcode-select -s /Applications/Xcode-beta.app/Contents/Developer
 ```